2023 Active Track Options

 What to wear:

-This is year three of Matt Johnson’s participation in Active Track hiking.
+This is year four of Matt Johnson’s participation in Active Track hiking.
 He is partial to trails in the Smokies, but has also logged miles in the Rocky Mountains, Grand Canyon, various other state/national parks, and the Israel National Trail.
 He is a Boston-qualifying marathon runner, who encourages everyone to find activities they can pour into with passion.

 Location: Mouse Creek Falls and Midnight Hole.
 1 hour and 15 minute drive from campus.
 This is a 4-mile round-trip hike and is considered moderate in difficulty.
 We will hike in and then eat lunch at the falls and perhaps go for a swim (weather dependent and if you like 50 degree water!) at Midnight Hole.
 We will return to campus around 4:00 p.m.